Revisit and Outstrip Entity Alignment: A Perspective of Generative Models: Generative Embedding-based Entity Alignment

 \subsection{Implementation Details}

 We take Figure~\ref{fig:arch} as an example to illustrate the workflow of GEEA.
-First, the sub-embeddings outputted by $\gM$ are taken as input for sub-VAEs (top-left).
-Then, the reconstructed sub-embeddings are passed to respective decoders to predict the discrete features of different modals (top-right).
-The conventional entity alignment prediction loss is also preserved in GEEA (bottom-left).
-The latent variables outputted by sub-VAEs are further used to match the distributions of predefined normal distribution (bottom-center).
-The reconstructed sub-embeddings are passed to the fusion layer to obtain a reconstructed joint embedding, which is used to match the true joint embedding for post reconstruction (bottom-right).
-The final training loss is:
+First, the sub-embeddings outputted by $\gM$ are used as input for sub-VAEs (top-left).
+Then, the reconstructed sub-embeddings are passed to respective decoders to predict the concrete features of different modalities (top-right).
+The conventional entity alignment prediction loss is also retained in GEEA (bottom-left).
+The latent variables outputted by sub-VAEs are further used to match the predefined normal distribution (bottom-center).
+The reconstructed sub-embeddings are fed into the fusion layer to obtain a reconstructed joint embedding, which is used to match the true joint embedding for post reconstruction (bottom-right).
+The final training loss is defined as: